trento-project/docs/guides/manual-installation.md

 ### Configure RabbitMQ

-> Note: In order to configurate RabbitMQ for a production system, follow the official suggestions [RabbitMQ guide](https://www.rabbitmq.com/production-checklist.html)
+> **Note:** In order to configure RabbitMQ for a production system, follow the official suggestions [RabbitMQ guide](https://www.rabbitmq.com/production-checklist.html)

 Create a new RabbitMQ user and change the following credentials: